-Lehigh Cement, a leading supplier of cementitious construction materials in North America, has been manufacturing cement in Canada for more than 100 years (Picton, ON 1954), making us a pillar of the many communities around us and providing employment and economic benefit to small towns and cities.
-We operate cement plants in Edmonton, Alberta, Delta, British Columbia and Picton, Ontario.
-Our Picton plant is on the south end of the city and started production in 1954.
+Lehigh Cement, a leading supplier of cementitious construction materials in North America, has been manufacturing cement in Canada for more than 100 years, making us a pillar of the many communities around us and providing employment and economic benefit to small towns and cities.
+Our Picton, ON plant began in 1954 and sits on the south end of the city.
 Water access helps to mitigate our environmental impacts through efficient and more sustainable transportation of raw materials and delivery of cement to water-based terminals.
 Lehigh Cement's commitment to sustainable construction includes actively working to create lower carbon cements through supplementary cementitious materials (SCMs) and alternative raw materials and fuels.
 Consistent with HeidelbergCement's vision of reducing greenhouse gas (GHG) emissions to have carbon neutral concrete by 2050, Lehigh has developed product and plant specific EPDs as baselines for its embodied carbon.